Qian-kj/Foundation-of-Machine-Learning/notes_chapter10.md

 - General idea： Extends the QuickSort algorithm for the second stage of ranking

-- Advantage： The expected time complexity is $O(n \log n)$ when applied to an array of size $$n$$, and it removes the factor of two in the deterministic case bounds.
+- Advantage： The expected time complexity is $O(n \log n)$ when applied to an array of size $n$, and it removes the factor of two in the deterministic case bounds.

 ### (2) Algorithm